 Violence, Shouts of ‘Kill the Gays’ Disrupt Montenegro’s First Pride Parade

-July 24, 2013 by Carolyn Simon, Associate Director of Digital Media
+July 24, 2013 by Carolyn Simon, Deputy Director of Digital Media

 Anti-LGBT protesters shouted “Kill the gays” and threw objects at pride revelers as Montenegrins gathered in the coastal town of Budva to celebrate the country’s first pride parade.